Rosemarie Bowe: Personal life

 On January 23, 1956, Bowe married Robert Stack in Beverly Hills Lutheran Church.
 The couple became the parents of a daughter, Elizabeth Langford Stack, on January 20, 1957.
 They shared mutual passions for the outdoors, especially sailing and riding.
 Bowe temporarily gave up her career when her children were young.

 In October 1969, Bowe was in an automobile accident in Sacramento, California, and sustained serious internal injuries.
 She crashed into a concrete culvert because of a mechanical failure in the rental car she was driving.
 Kathleen Lund, the wife of Art Lund, was killed in the accident.
 At the time, Stack was filming The Name of the Game.
 He chartered a flight to be with her.
 Art Lund filed a $750,000 wrongful-death suit, alleging Bowe had been driving at an "excessive speed" during the accident.

-Bowe died on January 20, 2019.
+Bowe died on January 20, 2019, exactly one week after the centennial of her late husband Robert Stack's birth.
 Her son, Charles Robert Stack, is a retired investment banker.
 Her nephew David Bowe is also an actor.